Edward Hopper’s secret life, like his paintings, may be the most misunderstood among popular artists.

 Tom Waits used Hopper’s Nighthawks as muse for a studio album of stories about urban life.

 Another likely reason, Hopper’s pictures speak directly to a singular self within each of us, finding expression only through art.
 We feel like we know the Hopper doing the painting.

 Edward Hopper’s Nighthawks

-Nighthawks has been re-imagined and parodied to the point that it’s basic look is familiar to people who never go to art galleries and don’t anything else about Edward Hopper.
+Nighthawks has been re-imagined and parodied to the point that it’s basic look is familiar to people who never go to art galleries and don’t know anything else about Edward Hopper.

 Eddie and Jo Hopper, Mismatched Set

 Hopper’s private life had a lot to do with his paintings.

 The Hoppers were a genuinely odd couple.
 She was bright, lively, and outgoing, and he was grumpy, inward and resentful.

 Yet, they were exceptionally close and mutually antagonistic.
 All but for the brushstrokes, they collaborated on his paintings.

 Jo modeled and kept notes on works in progress… as well as everything else in their tumultuous life together.
 She managed his career, and he saw little success before their marriage.
 But even as she subordinated her career to his, she resented his arrogance.

 The results are a comprehensive a set of human qualities, however surreal, testament to their intimacy and collaboration.

 Edward Hopper Lighthouses – A muse

 Another subject for which Hopper became known are lighthouses.
 He painted many, and in their isolation, even while prominent in a crowd, we see his subconscious poking into the everyday.